PaulHBartley/mkproj/README.md

 <br>

-- A Python virtual environment installed inside the folder, ready to be activated
+- A Python virtual environment installed inside the folder
-- A git repository initialized inside the folder, ready to keep an eye on things
+- A git repository
-- A remote git repository paired with the local repository, for keepsake and collaboration
+- A remote git repository paired with the local repository

 Having these three components in place would be a good starting point for a Python project.
 But what would be even better is if we could give our folder the extra